Horticulture Grow Lighting

 - HEP’s small light source minimises luminaire shadowing, unlike LED luminaires

-- Its spectral light output appears to be able to influence plant physiology.
+- UV420's spectral light output influences plant physiology.

-The new ‘blue-light’ spectrum and experimental luminaire are designed to complement the lighting traditionally used in horticulture and to reduce a project’s capital costs by c46% and operating costs by 5%.
+The new ‘blue-light’ spectrum and luminaire are designed to complement the lighting traditionally used in horticulture and to reduce a project’s capital costs by c46% and operating costs by c5%.

 Ceravision maintains an extensive Intellectual Property (“IP”) portfolio comprising Patents, Trade Marks and Design Rights.